lonsbio/bpipe-docs-test/docs/Commands/Commands.md

 #### Description

-Show a list of the jobs that were previously run in the local folder including the bpipe command line and arguments.---
+Show a list of the jobs that were previously run in the local folder including the bpipe command line and arguments.
+---
 ## jobs